kohlhofer/Crossings/characters/preacher.md

 ## Role in the Story

 Brother Calvin is the town's preacher in name, a figure of ritual and habit.
 He is respected by some, tolerated by most, and truly known by few.
 His presence is a reminder of the gap between faith and practice, and the ways people cling to appearances in the face of hardship.

+- Encourages unnecessary hardship in others through guilt, suspicion, and ritual.
+Blind to his own self-imposed suffering, he preaches endurance but never questions its purpose.
+- His actions and presence in the story should reflect the book's philosophy (see philosophy.md), especially ambiguity, the weight of choice, and the endurance of self-imposed hardship.